Real-Skill/sql-tasks/README.md

 ### Configuration on *nix systems

-You can manually prepare database connection or use command below that will create user, database, and set appropriate ownerships.
+You can manually prepare the database connection or use the command below to create the user and database, and to set appropriate ownerships.
-*Command below must be run from postgres system user* (switch to root user then switch to postgres by `su postgres`).
+*The command below must be run from postgres system user* (switch to the root user then switch to postgres by `su postgres`).
 When prompted for password, enter password `realskill`.
 ```
 createuser realskill -P && createdb realskill -O realskill && psql -d realskill -c 'ALTER SCHEMA public OWNER TO realskill;'